em1lyy/Photo/README.md

 # Photo
-The image viewing program for JaguOS
+The Image viewing program for JaguOS